lobsangphun20/paymentCard/README.md

    - Method
    - Body if any
 2. Body
-   - content in the form of JSON
+   - content in the form of JSON ( I prefer JSON of easier readability.
+Other options exist such as yml or xml etc.)
-   - Feild mapping to corresponspoding Domain objects if exist or else update it next version
+   - Feild mapping to corresponspoding Domain objects if exist or else update it in next version
 3. Response
    - Response code
    - Response body which is JSON